Solant/playwright-cypress-adapter/COMPATIBILITY.md

 Cypress allows test cases to specify which commands and actions can be hidden from command log.
 Playwright has no comparable functionality, thus `log` option is ignored.

+### 5. Visibility check

+Cypress and playwright visibility checks are different.
+Cypress additionally checks if the element is inside scrollable or hidden overflow part of the parent element.